khaleddoosama/Quiz_App/README.md

 # Quiz_App
-Quiz App with more features like randomness in answers and questions and timer for all the quiz
+Quiz app with more features like randomization in answers, questions and timer for the whole test